programmfabrik/easydb-documentation/content/releases/5.38-5.49/5.39/index.en.md

 - New mask option: Display **tags** of linked objects
 - Custom Data Type: If a custom data type has not been loaded, a JSON browser is displayed in the detail view to display the saved data
 - Text fields: If a text field contains valid JSON, a JSON browser is output to display the data
-- New system right **script_runner**.
-This allows to explicitly allow ScriptRunner for users, until now this was only visible for users with the **root** system right
+- New system right **scriptexecuter**.
+This allows to explicitly allow ScriptExecuter for users, until now this was only visible for users with the **root** system right
 - Connector: Support for download via Connector (Beta)
 - Connector: Improved configuration for Connector (Beta)
 - Developer menu: Support of a remote URL to load plugins from a foreign server